bananarama92/FBC-fork/README.md

 ## Customizing expressions

-Arousal-based expressions are stored in the `faces` map, where you can customize the limit above which the specific variant of the expression will apply.
+Arousal-based expressions are stored in the `ArousalExpressionStages` map, where you can customize the limit above which the specific variant of the expression will apply.
 The list of components here is `Blush`, `Eyebrows`, `Fluids` for drool and tears, `Eyes` and `Eyes2` for left and right eye respectively, and `Mouth`.

 Event-based animations are stored in `_EventExpressions` and keyed by type.
 Here...